placrosse/kodo/docs/source/faq.rst

 :math:`d(\boldsymbol{v}) = \frac{\sum_{i=1}^g \boldsymbol{v}_i \neq 0}{g}` , where: :math:`\boldsymbol{v}_i` is the coding vector

-The density is sometimes also refered to as the degree.
+The density is sometimes also referred to as the degree.

 How does encoding work?
 .......................